jaschenk/Your-Microservice/README.md

 3. Maven

-## Components:
+## Components
 Your Microservice is comprised of the following primary components:
-* Your Microservice Annotation Definition
+* Your Microservice Annotation Definition.
 * Your Microservice Configuration to back our Annotation Definition
 * IdP -- Identity Provider, Full JWT Token Based Authentication.
   * Persistent Store -- Using H2 In Memory Database for Testing and Example Usage.